Kearinl/QCST/README.md

 2. **Set Up MySQL Database**:
    - Install MySQL on your local machine.
    - Run the provided SQL scripts to create the necessary database and tables.

-3. **Unity Setup**:
+3. **Choose Your Language**:
-   - Open the Unity project included in this repository.
+   - C#: Open the Unity project and ensure you have the MySQL Connector for .NET installed to connect Unity with MySQL.
+   - Java: Use a suitable IDE, add the necessary MySQL driver, and run the provided Java code.
+   - Python: Ensure you have the required libraries (like mysql-connector-python) and run the Python script in your environment.
+   - C++: Use a C++ compiler, link against the MySQL library, and run the provided C++ code.
+   - JavaScript: Set up a Node.js environment, install the necessary MySQL package, and execute the JavaScript code.
+   - Kotlin: Use an IDE like IntelliJ, ensure the MySQL driver is included, and run the Kotlin script.
+   - R: Install the required packages to connect to MySQL and run the R script.
+   - Scala: Use an appropriate build tool like SBT, include the MySQL dependency, and run the Scala code.
+   - Swift: Set up a Swift environment with the necessary MySQL library and run the Swift script.
-   - Ensure you have the necessary tools to connect Unity with MySQL (e.g., MySQL Connector for .NET).
+   - Go: Ensure you have the MySQL driver for Go and execute the provided Go code.
 4. **Run the Simulation**:
-   - Play the Unity scene to start the quantum cognitive simulation and observe how the AI learns and adapts.
+   - Execute the code in your chosen programming language to start the quantum cognitive simulation.
+Observe how the AI learns and adapts, and integrate it into your own projects to utilize its capabilities.

 ## Contributing